tico24/evohome-grafana/readme.md

 # "Features"
 - If you norse your username/password up, the influx db won't get created and grafana will cry.
-It should fix itself once you remember you login.
+It should fix itself once you remember your login.
 - The dockerfile does a git clone of the master of watchforstock/evohome-client.
 This should not be considered a secure or sane way to do things.